-As Ginger recovers from appendicitis Carl thanks Dr. Dave (Ginger's surgeon and the kids stepfather to be) and when told he should go into the room to be with his family (his mother, sister, and biological father who he is not fond of) Carl says he who prefer staying with Dave as the two watch from outside Carl reaches out and hold Dave's hand.
+As Ginger recovers from appendicitis, Carl thanks Dr. Dave (Ginger's surgeon and the kids soon-to-be stepfather) and when told he should go into the room to be with his family (his mother, sister and biological father, the last of whom he's not fond of), Carl explains that he'd prefer staying with Dr. Dave.
+As the two watch from outside, Carl reaches out and hold Dave's hand.

-In the same episode the conversation between Dave and Jonas is quite heart warming
+In the same episode, the conversation between Dr. Dave and Jonas is quite heartwarming

 A strange example but in the episode "Wicked Game" Dodie and Macie conspire with Miranda and Mipsy to break up Ginger and Darren.
 When Courtney finds out, she immediately decides to help Ginger.
 It goes to show that for all her naivety and shallowness, Courtney really was one of the best friends Ginger ever had.

 Hoodsey saving Ginger from the girls prank in "Sleep On It" and Ginger standing up for Hoodsey in return.

 Miranda's Pet the Dog moment.
 It's clear she hates Ginger and is willing to break her and Darren up, but in the episode "Ginger's Solo," she actually consoles Ginger when she's rejected by Sasha.